-Southern blue whiting are highly synchronised batch spawners.
+Southern blue whiting are thought to be highly synchronised batch spawners.
 Spawning on Bounty Plateau usually begins in mid-August and finishes by mid-September.
 Spawning begins 3-4 weeks later in the other areas, finishing in late September or early October.
-Spawning appears to mainly occur at night, in midwater, over depths of 400-500 m on Campbell Island Rise but shallower elsewhere (Hanchet 1998).
+In 2022, spawning on Campbell Island Rise occurred in the fourth week of August.
+Spawning appears to mainly occur at night, in mid-water, over depths of 400-500 m on Campbell Island Rise but shallower elsewhere (Hanchet 1998).

-The age and length-at-maturity, and recruitment to the fishery, varies between areas and between years.
-In some years a small proportion of males mature at age 2, but most do not mature until age 3 or 4 years, usually at a length of 33-40 cm FL.
+The age- and length-at-maturity, and recruitment to the fishery, vary between areas and between years.
+In some years a small proportion of males mature at age 2, but most do not mature until age 3 or 4, usually at a length of 33-40 cm FL.
 Most females also mature at age 3 or 4 years at a length of 35-42 cm FL.
 Ageing studies have shown that this species has very high recruitment variability (Hanchet et al. 2003).